ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.solarlog/README.md

 Set Solarlog - IP-adress (192.XXX.X.XXX), port (optional) and polling - intervall (in millilseconds).
 Since the adapter sends a lot of http-requests to you solarlog, I recommend not to set the polling-intervall too dense.
 Check your debug-log for the time needed to poll or set at least 10s.

 Check if all inverter - data is collected. !!
 The user-password in solarlog has to be deactivated for this option!!
-Achtung: Damit die Abfrage der Unterzaehler funktioniert, muss das Benutzerpasswort im Solarlog deaktiviert sein
+Achtung: Damit die Abfrage der Unterzaehler funktioniert, muss das Benutzerpasswort im Solarlog deaktiviert sein.

+Forecast: optionally, the adapter gets forecast - data using the Forecast.Solar API.
+Actually, the todays and tomorrows total kWh are predicted, refreshing every hour.
+More detailed or additional data is available on request (pls open an issue).

 ## Hardware